 JC Provost's Office Sabbatical Information

-Sabbatical leaves are designed to encourage the professional development of faculty members, which in turn will advance the educational objectives of the institution.
-Sabbaticals may take a variety of forms, including writing, research, study at another institution, and travel specifically related to the faculty member’s proposed sabbatical project.
+Sabbatical leaves are designed to encourage the professional development of faculty members, which in turn will advance the educaitonal objectives of the institution.
+Sabbaticals may take a variety of forms, including writing, research, artistic production, study at another insitution, and travel speciifically related to the faculty member's proposed sabbatical project.